Gear Guide

 ⚠️

 Every Ah of battery adds payload weight.
 Size for your actual use case, not a hypothetical worst case.
-A 200Ah battery you don't need is ~60 extra lbs on your truck, equivalent to a large cooler full of ice.
+A 200Ah battery you don't need is ~60 extra lbs on your truck, the equivalent of a large cooler full of ice.

 LiFePO4 vs. AGM: Which Is Right for You?